chasemc67/CapitalOneViewer/README.txt

 To Do:
-Add Graphics
-Guidelines so it sizes to all screens
+Add Resizing so it works on all iPhone sizes
+Add app icons
+Add Better Graphics
 Determine the difference between a login failing, and account being locked